philipturner/ARHeadsetKit/README.md

   - [ ] Tutorial 9 - Making Ray Tracing Functions
 - [ ] Ch.
 4 - Name not decided

 This repo will remain in the "beta" phase until every tutorial is finished.
-To be alerted when new tutorials are added, "watch" this GitHub repository and check it periodically.
-Also, please leave a star if you enjoyed this repo's tutorials or [article series](docs/article-list.md) :-)
+To learn when new tutorials are added, "watch" this GitHub repository or check it periodically.
+Also, please leave a star if you enjoy this repo's tutorials or [article series](docs/article-list.md) :-)

 ## How to Configure ARHeadsetKit from Scratch